MetaMetre/home/index.md

 ### First virtual worldwide mall for real products

--	AR & VR technologies based
+-	NFT, WEB 3.0, DeFi, Blockchain, AR & VR technologies based working on any mobile, desktop and tablet

 -	Gather all the best retail markets in meta reality

 -	Unreal extended customer experience

 -	New opportunities for sellers

+-	We are the first who use NFTs as crowdfunding, virtual profitable stocks and virtual currency for shopping inside the mall

 ![Image](https://github.com/MetaMetre/welcome/blob/master/Images/001.png?raw=true)